Munawwar/react-global-states/README.md

 ### Action file

 It is good practice to move the updateStates() calls to separate "action" file.
-For e.g. you can unit testing the actions without having to test the UI components as well.
+For e.g. you can unit test the actions without having to test the UI components as well.

 actions/greeting.js
 ```js